FhenixProtocol/cofhe-scaffold-eth/README.md

 const count = await counter.count();

 // `decryptHandle` is used to unseal the encrypted value
-// the client must be initialized before `unseal` can be called const unsealedResult = await client.decryptHandle(count, FheTypes.Uint32).decrypt();
+// the client must be initialized and connected before `unseal` can be called const unsealedResult = await client.decryptHandle(count, FheTypes.Uint32).decrypt();
 ```